NoriginMedia/candidate-tester/README.md

  * Use **Mock-Api** package included to supply the EPG data.
 See `package.json`.
  * For Web developers task submission is expected to be in NPM package format (**Preferably via GitHub**) with simple steps to install and run.
 Pass the link to your contact with our management or your recruiter when you're done.

-    **NOTE:** For *Native Developers*: Alternatively methods of submission are acceptible for Android & iOS projects.
+    **NOTE:** For *Native Developers*: Alternative methods of submission are acceptible for Android & iOS projects.

  * Task is not expected to take any more than 2 days of your time.